gbmitchell/math4610/HW1/problem_3.md

 Also in the folder was a header file I made containing the library function declarations and an application file to link the libray to.
 Next, I compiled the smaceps and dmaceps functions using gcc compiler.
 Compiling the functions produced object files and these object files were used to create one static library file containing both the smaceps and dmaceps functions.
-This process is shown in Figure 1.
+Finally, the application was compiled with the static library linked to it and executing the application resulted in the output shown in Figure 1.

 ![](gcc(Linux).png)
 **Figure 1**